m15a/fennel-bunko/doc/bunko/file.md

 Trailing `/`'s are also removed unless the `path` is just `/`.

 Optionally, a trailing `?suffix` will be removed if specified.
-However, if `path` and `?suffix` is identical, it does not remove suffix.
+However, if the basename of `path` and `?suffix` is identical, it does not remove suffix.
 This is for convenience on manipulating hidden files.

 ### Examples